Frequently Asked Questions about the Footsteps of Jesus Experience

 Q: What level of physical fitness is required for the trip?

 A: You don't have to be a marathon runner, but you do need to be physically fit to participate.
-Every day we will be walking 3-5 miles up and down hills in warm to hot conditions.
-You should be walking 2-3 miles up and down hills three times a week for at least the month before we depart, preferably carrying a loaded knapsack.
+Every day we will be walking an average of 5 miles up and down hills and stairs in warm to hot conditions.
+You should be walking 3-4 miles up and down hills three times a week for at least the month before we depart, preferably carrying a loaded knapsack.
 You will need comfortable walking shoes with good tread and adequate ankle support.

 Q: What will I need to bring on the trip?